Surfing the internet the other day I came across an article that called my attention due to this statement:

 What this formula means is that if a force is applied to an object, that object will increase its velocity.

 Back to our fly rod, we need a force to bend it.
-The needed acceleration comes from the caster’s arm.
+The acceleration required comes from the caster’s arm.
 Mass comes from the weight of the rod itself and of the line being cast.
-The bigger the mass the bigger the resultant force, if the acceleration applied is the same.
+The bigger the acceleration the bigger the force, even if the mass doesn’t change.
+The bigger the mass the bigger the resultant force, even if the acceleration applied is the same.

 Some time ago, line manufacturers started increasing the weight of their lines, while keeping the same AFFTA number on them —throwing that standard out of the window in the process.
-It doesn’t have anything to do with technology, but with the inability of the average fly angler to properly use the ever increasing rigidity of modern fly rods.
+It doesn’t have anything to do with technology, but, maybe, as some people say, with the inability of the average fly angler to properly adapt to the rigidity of some modern fly rods.
 And, IMHO, it isn’t a good idea whatsoever; but that would be a topic for another article.